RicoSchueppel/spring_boot_angular_app_demo/readme.md

 > mvn archetype:generate -DgroupId=com.mkyong.common -DartifactId=SpringExamples  -DarchetypeArtifactId=maven-archetype-quickstart - DinteractiveMode=true

-### or Create a pom.xml and folder structure manually
+### or Create a pom.xml and respective folder structure manually

-> touch pom.xml
+> vi pom.xml

 > mkdir -p src/main/java/de/davitec/appdemo

 etc.

-Maven defined dependencies and build lifecycle of your project.
-Several alternatives, e.g. gradle.
+Maven defines dependencies and build lifecycle of your project.
+The are some alternatives to maven, like gradle etc.

-## 2. Add an entry point for Spring Boot App
+## 2. Add an Java Entry Point for Spring Boot App
-and annotate it according to Spring + we use AutoConfiguration

 > vi src/main/java/de/davitec/appdemo/Application.java

+Take care about annotations, we us Spring Boot and AutoConfig (comes with Spring Framwork).

-now, you can already build and run the appdemo
+At this state, you can already build and run an  appdemo (well, you want see very much at this state).

 > mvn clean install spring-boot:run

-this will compile and package a spring boot app and run embedded Tomcat, App is launched at locahost:8080
+This Maven command compile, package and install a the Spring Boot app (defined by pom.xml).
+Spring Boot runs an embedded Tomcat, thus you will find the app at locahost:8080.

-hint: the git tag v0.2 declare als spring-security as a dependendency .. thus, localhost:8080 asks for login
+Info: The git tag v0.2 declare also spring-security as a dependendency .. thus, localhost:8080 already asks for login.
+No users are defined, thus, there will be no access at all.

 ## 3. Add some basic authentication and a simple Hello World Website

+We add some inMemory Authentification.
+Later on, you might persist user/role data via JPA.
 > vi src/main/java/de/davitec/appdemo/WebSecurityConfig.java

-To provide a index.html Website, we need a Spring MVC Controller and a Template ..

-look at those files:
+To provide a index.html Website, we need a Spring MVC Controller and a Template .. have a look at those files:
 > src/main/resources/templates/index.html
 > src/main/java/de/davitec/appdemo/controller/HomeController.java

-for ServerSide Template Rendering, we use Thymeleaf (http://www.thymeleaf.org/) .. this is included by pom.xml
+for ServerSide Template Rendering, we use Thymeleaf (http://www.thymeleaf.org/) .. this is included by our pom.xml already.

-depending, on what you are going to do, you might need to add some thymeleaf config: http://www.thymeleaf.org/doc/tutorials/2.1/thymeleafspring.html
+Depending, on what you are going to do, you might need to add some thymeleaf config as well: http://www.thymeleaf.org/doc/tutorials/2.1/thymeleafspring.html

 now run again

 > mvn spring-boot:run

+Try ist.
+Login in as user/password oder admin/password.
+You will find differences in the index.html, that reflect security roles.

-## 4. Add an entity/repository with JPA
+## 4. Add a customer entity and a customer repository using JPA

-We now add a JPA Persistence Layer and configure a local mysql database -> for external database, you must have the database already created manually ! you might also use h2 embedded database .. but we want to check results by sequel pro or something else
+We now add a JPA Persistence Layer and configure a local mysql database -> for external database, you must have the database already created manually ! you might also use h2 embedded database .. but we want to check results by sequel pro or something else for testing purpose.

 Modifiy pom.xml -> add *spring-boot-starter-data-jpa*